dghubble/gologin/README.md

 ## Flexibility

-* Agnostic to any sesison library or token library.
-Login handlers should not make choices about your session system.
 * Handlers work with any mux accepting an `http.Handler`
+* Does not attempt to be your session system or token system.
 * Configurable OAuth 2 state parameter handling (in-progress)
 * Configurable OAuth 1 request secret handling (in-progress)